willvedd/scarborough-cranberry-sauce/README.md

 ---

 ## Make Log

+### Nov 28, 2024
+Used a bit less sugar and came out quite balanced.
+But I wouldn't use less than 1/3 cup, otherwise too bitter.
+Also tried cooking on higher heat which resulted in a more violent popping of cranberries; would recommend medium heat going forward.
+Still came out perfect and enjoyed by many.

 ### Nov 26, 2020
 Made a large batch for friends and family, no negative effects from tripling ingredients.
 Used Ocean Spray "superfruit" cranberries (12oz).
 Didn't need to pick out many rancid berries, usually need to remove about a dozen per bag.
 Turned out great!